AQSoftware/doc-aq-miniapp-core/source/installation.rst

   // Access lifecycle class
   var LifeCycle = window.AQCore.LifeCycle;

+There is also a plugin available for Construct 2.
+The JSLink plugin can downloaded `here <https://s3-ap-southeast-1.amazonaws.com/funminiapps/sdk/aq-js-link-1.6.zip>`_.
+Extract this to ``C:\Program Files\Construct 2\exporters\html5\plugins``.
+The library will be available as a Construct 2 object named ``AQJSLink``.

 Now that you have installed the required dependencies, head over to the Integration Guide.